jennaose/rust_internship/week2/day-12.md

 2. None represents the absence of a value.

 #### Example
-Let’s say we want to retrieve a value from a HashMap.
+Let’s say we want to retrieve a value from a `HashMap`.
 The value may or may not exist, so we use Option:

           use std::collections::HashMap;